 Schon's professional music career began early His skills on the guitar were quickly noticed and he received a number of invitations from bands who wanted him to join.
 At the age of 17, he joined Santana in 1971.
 He also played in the band Azteca during this time.

 In 1973, he co-founded the band Journey along with Gregg Rolie.
-Journey went on to become a hugely successful band and Schon played on 14 of Journey's studio albums.
+Journey went on to become a hugely successful band, primarily after the addition of lead singer Steve Perry.
+Schon played on 14 of Journey's studio albums.
 Some of Journey's biggest hits include "Don't Stop Believin" and "Open Arms."
 Journey's albums have gone gold and platinum multiple times and the band's music is often referenced and played in television shows and movies.

 In addition to his career with Journey, Schon also collaborated with a number of other musicians and bands.
 He has worked with Sammy Hagar, Bad English, John Waite, and Hardline, among many more.
 He also was featured on one of Michael Bolton's albums and joined an all-star band along with Betty Davis and Larry Graham.

 Schon has also recorded nine solo albums.
 He is well-known for his signature guitar playing style and the sound he produces from the instrument.
 He generally is described as a soulful player and has been inspired by the sound of musicians like Aretha Franklin and Gladys Knight and the guitar playing of Jimi Hendrix, Eric Clapton, and Carlos Santana.
 He typically plays on Gibson guitars and even inspired a limited-edition Gibson, the "Neal Schon Signature Model Custom Les Paul," of which Gibson only produced thirty-five total.